Reaves' winner gives Lakers wild win over Mavericks in OT - TSN.ca

 NBA: Lakers 107, Mavericks 104 (OT)

-DALLAS (AP) — Rookie Austin Reaves swished a 3-pointer to beat the buzzer in overtime and give the Los Angeles Lakers a 107-104 victory over the Dallas Mavericks on Wednesday night.
+DALLAS (AP) — Rookie Austin Reaves swished a 3-pointer with 0.9 seconds left in overtime to give the Los Angeles Lakers a 107-104 victory over the Dallas Mavericks on Wednesday night.

-Reaves’ basket, his fifth from behind the arc, was the only Lakers basket in overtime scored by someone other than the team’s Big Three.
+Reaves’ basket, his fifth from behind the arc on six tries, came from 25 feet on a kickout from Russell Westbrook.
+He had the Lakers' only overtime points scored by someone other than the team’s Big Three of LeBron James, Anthony Davis and Westbrook.

+“There was about one second left, and I didn’t have anything to do but shoot it,” said Reaves, who played two seasons each at Wichita State and Oklahoma, signing a two-way contract with the Lakers in August that was converted to a regular contract in September.
+“Great pass, and I made a shot.”

-LeBron James scored 24 points, Russell Westbrook added 23 and Anthony Davis had his sixth double-double of the season with 20 points and 12 rebounds after missing two games with a sore left knee.
+James scored 24 points, Westbrook added 23 and Davis had his sixth double-double of the season with 20 points and 12 rebounds after missing two games with a sore left knee.

+But it was the undrafted player who made sure they left with a victory.

+“We’ve got a lot of trust in whoever’s on the floor, including the rook,” James said.
+“Obviously, it showed on that last possession.”

 Jalen Brunson scored 25 points and Kristaps Porzingis had his eighth double-double this season with 23 points and 12 rebounds for the Mavericks, who played their third straight game without All-Star guard Luka Doncic.

+“He has game,” Brunson said.
+“You’ve got to respect him, and he was able to make shots.”

 A 3-pointer by Westbrook gave the Lakers a 104-101 lead with 23.5 seconds left in overtime.
-Maxi Kleber tied the score with 15.2 to play when he banked in a shot from 25 feet.
+Maxi Kleber tied the score with 15.2 left when he banked in a shot from 25 feet.

 James for 4 of 9 on 3-pointers, including a 35-foot swish near the midcourt logo in the third period.